Causes, and Treatment of Enlarged Heart

 Primary Causes:

-• Hypertension: High blood pressure can cause the heart to work harder to pump blood, leading to muscle thickening and enlargement over time.
+• hypertension: high blood pressure can cause the heart to work harder to pump blood, leading to muscle thickening and enlargement over time.

-• Cardiomyopathy: This condition weakens the heart muscle, causing it to enlarge as it tries to compensate for decreased function.
+• cardiomyopathy: This condition weakens the heart muscle, causing it to enlarge as it tries to compensate for decreased function.

 • Valvular heart disease: Malfunctioning heart valves can disrupt blood flow, forcing the heart to enlarge to maintain adequate circulation.